Toyota concept vehicles (2000–2009): Scion iQ Concept (2009)

-The Scion iQ Concept vehicle was built by Five Axis (California, US) based on the Toyota iQ and displayed in April 2009 at the New York Auto Show.
-Changes included a 1.3-litre 4-cylinder VVT-i engine, Five Axis custom stainless exhaust, 18x8.5-inch Five:AD S6:F custom wheels with nickel finish prototyped by MetalFX, Yokohama S.drive 2.5/40R18 tires, TEIN Super Street coil over suspension, Five Axis wide body conversion kit, custom accented headlights and tail lights.
+The Scion iQ Concept vehicle was built by Five Axis (California, US), based on a production Toyota iQ, and displayed in April 2009 at the New York Auto Show.
+The concept is powered by a 1.3-litre four-cylinder VVT-i engine, with modifications including a Five Axis custom stainless exhaust, 18x8.5-inch Five:AD S6:F custom wheels with nickel finish prototyped by MetalFX, Yokohama S.drive 2.5/40R18 tires, TEIN Super Street coil over suspension, Five Axis wide body conversion kit, and custom accented headlights and tail lights.

 An identical car, rebadged as the Toyota iQ Sport, was later presented at the September 2009 Frankfurt Motor Show.

 Motor Trend reported the production version of Scion iQ would begin in North America in late 2010 for the 2011 model year, or in early 2011 for the 2012 model year.
 The air bags will be recalibrated for unbelted and out-of-position occupants and the bumpers will be slightly extended.